Archdiocese of San Fernando: Road to the coronation

 In 1978 or 1979, San Fernando Archbishop Oscar V. Cruz wanted to solve the problem of the extremely slow pace of the Virgen's provincial rounds.
 There was a proposal to have nine new images made so that each of the diocese's nine vicariates (cluster of parishes based on geography) would have its own Virgen.
 Msgr.
 De la Cruz informed Archbishop Cruz that “It was not the intention of Bishop Guerrero to have multiple images going around.”
 So the compromise was reached that only two images should go around, one for the northern towns of Pampanga, and one for the southern towns.
 But then again, the bishop anticipated debate on which group of towns would get the canonically crowned image and which would get the new one.
 So he solemnly decided to have two new replicas made for the crusade in the north and the south, while the canonically crowned image would stay in the chancery (Bishop's residence) and would come out only every September 8 for the reenactment of the canonical coronation.
 (Many Kapampangans today erroneously call the annual event “canonical coronation”, but the Virgen was canonically crowned only once, September 8, 1956; the succeeding September 8 events are all merely anniversaries or reenactments of that first and only canonical coronation.)

 The two new images were introduced during the 1981 reenactment, held in Minalin.
 (Reenactments were held in whichever town the Virgen was visiting around the time of the anniversary; however, when flooding worsened after the eruption of Mount Pinatubo, especially in the southern towns, the archdiocese decided to hold the reenactment alternately between San Fernando and Angeles, simply because they are the only towns with enough facilities to accommodate the big crowds and because they are relatively dry during the monsoon season.)

+The canonically crowned image visits the archdiocese's vicariates every year before its reenactment of the coronation.
+This is called Visita Vicariato (lit.
+Vicariate Visit).